Creating a stunning herbaceous border can be great for the wildlife in your garden, and great for you.

 Planting a Herbaceous Border

-Once you have chosen which plants to include in your border, and once the border preparation as been done, it is a good idea to lay out the plants in their pots into the growing area, so you can play around with them and decide what to place where before you actually commit.
+Once you have chosen which plants to include in your border, and once the border preparation has been done, it is a good idea to lay out the plants in their pots into the growing area, so you can play around with them and decide what to place where before you actually commit.

 March and September are the ideal times for planting out perennials.
 But you can plant them out at any time throughout the year, as long as the ground is not frozen, or waterlogged.
-But it is also best to avoid times of extreme heat and dry conditions, as this can also make it more difficult for plants to become established successfully.
+It is also best to avoid times of extreme heat and dry conditions, as this can also make it more difficult for plants to become established successfully.

 Once you have placed all your plants in their pots, be sure to stand back a little so you can take in the overall effect.
 It can be difficult to see the bigger picture when focussing closely on a few grouped plants.

 Once you are certain that you are happy with the overall look and balance of the border, then you can begin to plant all your plants.
 Bury each one to the same depth that it was in its pot.